-In order to count the possible maximum number of collisions between all the pairs of GCs we first check as a general criteria all the close encounters during the simulation time with the maximum separation up to $<100$~pc.
-We define a more close encounters as ``collisions'' if (i) the minimum distance between the GCs should be less as twice of the sum of their half-mass radii: $dR_{\rm coll} < 2(R_{{\rm hm},i}+R_{{\rm hm},j})$ and (ii) also the relative velocity between these objects at the same time $dV_{\rm coll}$ should be: $<200$~km~s$^{-1}$.
-According to the general criteria ($ dR_{\rm coll} <100 $~pc) we have $2019$ and $1973$ close encounters during the backward and forward orbits integrations, respectively.
+In order to count the possible maximum number of collisions between all the pairs of GCs we first check all the close encounters during the simulation time with the maximum separation up to $<100$~pc.
+Resulting in 2019 and 1973 close encounters in our sample during the backward and forward orbits integration, respectively.

-The first collision condition (i) reduces these numbers to only $18$ events.
-Finally, applying the second (ii) condition we obtained only four reliable collision events.
+We define a close encounters as ``collisions'' if (i) the minimum distance between the GCs is less than half the sum of their half-mass radii: $dR_{\rm coll} < 2(R_{{\rm hm},i}+R_{{\rm hm},j})$ and (ii) also the relative velocity between these objects at the same time $dV_{\rm coll}$ is $<200$~km~s$^{-1}$.
+The first collision condition (i) reduces numbers to only $18$ events, while applying the second (ii) condition we obtained only four reliable collision events.

-In Fig.~\ref{fig:allcoll} we show the separation parameter as a function of time for backward~(left) and forward~(right) integration where four reliable collisions~(Terzan~3 - NGC~6553, Terzan~3 - NGC~6218, Liller~1 - NGC~6522, Djorg~2 - NGC~6553) are marked by red symbols.
+Fig.~\ref{fig:allcoll} shows the separation parameter as a function of time for backward~(left) and forward~(right) integration where four reliable collisions~(Terzan~3 - NGC~6553, Terzan~3 - NGC~6218, Liller~1 - NGC~6522, Djorg~2 - NGC~6553) are marked by red symbols.
 It is worth mentioning, that all the colliding GCs were likely originally formed in the MW disk~\cite{Kruijssen2020}.

 In order to estimate the global collision rate, in Fig.~\ref{fig:stat} we show the cumulative collisions number as a function of GCs minimum impact parameter $dR_{\rm coll}$ (left) and relative velocity $dV_{\rm coll}$ (right) at the moment of collision.
-According to this figure, we can estimate that in each ten million years there is at least one collision with the impact parameter less than 50~pc and less than 300~km~s$^{-1}$.
+According to this figure, we can estimate that these plots show that in each ten million years there is at least one collision with the impact parameter less than 50~pc and less than 300~km~s$^{-1}$.

-From the cumulative collision number distributions we can estimate the minimum value of impact parameter is $dR_{\rm coll}\approx5$~pc and relative velocity is $dV_{\rm coll}\approx85$~km~s$^{-1}$.
-Distribution as function of impact parameter can be well fitted by a simple power-law function:
+From the cumulative collision number distributions we found the minimum value of impact parameter and relative velocity are $dR_{\rm coll}\approx5$~pc and $dV_{\rm coll}\approx85$~km~s$^{-1}$, respectively.
+The distribution with the impact parameter was fitted by a simple power-law function:

 where the best fit slope parameters are ${\rm a}=2.06$ and ${\rm b}=-4.51$.
-Velocity distribution are described the normal distribution and respectively the cumulative collision numbers as function of relative velocity well described by the cumulative normal distribution function:
+On the contrary, the velocity distribution was fitted by the cumulative normal distribution function:

 where we used as a best fit mean value $\mu=472$ and the best fit variance value $\sigma=209$.